Translating…

 Executive Introduction

-Technical Introduction Developers & Validators
+Technical Introduction (Developers & Validators)

 1. What Is Governance?

 Governance defines the rules and processes by which a blockchain network evolves over time.
-It determines
+It determines,

 • Who can propose changes

-• How proposals are evaluated and approved
+• How proposals are evaluated and discussed

-• How approved decisions are executed
+• How approved changes are executed

 2. What Is Decentralized Governance?